jtpils/FixedCNN/README.md

 </center>

-##### * Now you can use self-defined pooling function other than MAX/AVG.
+##### * Now you can use customed pooling function besides MAX/AVG.
 Before applying customed pooling function, you should add the function name and its definition in the Pool_Type register table.

 ##### ** Pointwise Conv2d can be implemented by Conv2d, but it will take a lot of operations to reordering elements by doing this through Conv2d.
 So I'm trying to find a more efficient way to directly apply Pointwise Conv2d.